 Pick One of the Three Perspectives

-When you can create your viewpoint to argue in your thesis, it’s better to simply choose one of the perspectives offered with the prompt to argue in support of.
+When you can create your viewpoint to argue in your thesis, it's better to simply choose one of the perspectives offered with the prompt to argue in support of.
 (You could also blend two viewpoints).
-This will save you time in coming up with a new argument and make it easy to analyze the relationship between your perspective and the other views.
+It will save you time coming up with a new argument and making it easy to analyze the relationship between your perspective and the other views.

 When choosing between the three perspectives, select the one you think you can support the best.